 And here’s something to think about: “Rigid beliefs make disappointments seem unbearable, whereas realistic beliefs help us to accept disappointment and go on from there.” ~ Eileen Kennedy-Moore.

-One way to live a childfree life happily is to learn to cope with disappointment, my friends.
+One way to live a childfree life happily is to learn to cope with disappointment.
 Below, I give examples of rigid versus realistic beliefs when it comes to accepting infertility.
 One of my favorite books about living a full life despite pain, disease, and disappointment is Kitchen Table Wisdom by Rachel Naomi Remen.

 And, read on for six suggestions for living without children…